bulgariamitko/klaturov-yt-channel/video-001-flutterflow-to-cli-deployment/SCRIPT.md

 No more manual builds, no more command line frustration.
 Just push and deploy.

-**[Screen: Example CheapestAPP project]**
+**[Screen: Example production app project]**

-I'll be using a real production app I built called "CheapestAPP" as our reference.
+I'll be using a real production app as our reference.
 This app is live on both app stores and uses this exact deployment process.

 Let's get started!